 Coursework in other areas relevant to the individual therapist may be included, based on the practitioner’s background and career aspirations.

-Massage CE courses are offered in a variety of formats and are available through many different providers.
-Most commonly, CEs are earned through:
+Massage CE hours are offered in a variety of formats and are available through many different providers.
+Most commonly, CE hours are earned through:

 - Home study courses